fabiotosi92/fabiotosi92.github.io/_pages/about.md

 My research interests include computer vision and machine learning, with a particular emphasis on 3D reconstruction from images.

-Since 2024, I serve as Associate Editor for the journal <a href="https://www.sciencedirect.com/journal/pattern-recognition/about/editorial-board">Pattern Recognition (Elsevier)</a>, and I am also involved in major conferences such as IROS 2025 (Associate Editor) and ICIAP 2025 (Area Chair).
+Since 2024, I serve as Associate Editor for the journal <a href="https://www.sciencedirect.com/journal/pattern-recognition/about/editorial-board">Pattern Recognition (Elsevier)</a>, and I am also involved in major conferences such as CVPR 2026 (Area Chair), IROS 2025 (Associate Editor) and ICIAP 2025 (Area Chair).

 In 2021, I obtained my PhD from the University of Bologna under the supervision of Professor <a href="https://stefanomattoccia.github.io/">Stefano Mattoccia</a>.
 I previously received both my Master’s (2017) and Bachelor’s (2014) degrees in Computer Engineering from the same university.